 Windows 10 Minesweeper

 All of the above pictures show a game that was lost by the player.
-The only exception is the picture showing Windows 7 Minesweeper.
+The only exception is the picture showing the Windows 7 Minesweeper.
 In this picture, it is not clear what the next move should be.
 The player has to guess: a mine is either to the left of the '3' or above it.
 It is not possible to deduce where the mine is using logic alone.
 This is frustrating, especially if after playing for a long time, it happens at the end of the game.
-You can also see another such example at the beginning of this text: there is no way to figure out whether the mine is in the bottom-right corner, or one field to the left.
-The player guessed it was in the corner and it was a bad guess: the game was lost.
+You can also see another such example at the beginning of this text: there is no way to figure out whether the mine is directly above the '2' or one field to the right.
+The player guessed it was directly above and it was a bad guess: the game was lost.
 Fortunately, one of the game modes available in this version of online Minesweeper is such that you never have to guess.
 This is the “Pure Intellect” game mode described above.

 If you want to have it on your Windows PC, you can download the latest version of Microsoft Minesweeper.
 It is free to play although it has advertisements in it.